Zoos and Aquariums Near Jersey City

 560 Northfield Ave, West Orange, NJ 07052

-Turtleback Zoo opened up on June 18th.
+Turtleback Zoo is open daily from 10am-4pm!
 It is around 30 minutes away from Jersey City and is one of the oldest zoos in the area.
 They are offering timed tickets right now if you would like to visit.
-Tickets are only valid for date and time specified.
+Tickets are only valid for the date and time specified.
 You have a 30-minute time frame to enter the Zoo after the time specified on your ticket.
 Do not get in line to enter until we are within your time block.
-Anybody who arrives any earlier will have to wait in the car.
 Read more here.
 The zoo features an amazing number of exhibits and also offers various events monthly and seasonally to keep visitors entertained and learning.
 Lions, bears, tigers and so much more is what you can find here.

 1 Six Flags Blvd, Jackson Township, NJ 08527